Unannounced

 This week I read a poem called Your Horses by Jodie Hollander.
-I’ve shared it below, along with a few short reflections.
+I’ve shared it below, along with a few reflections.

 YOUR HORSES